David Foreman: Early life and education

-William David Foreman was born on October 18, 1946 in Albuquerque, New Mexico.
+William David Foreman was born on October 18, 1946, in Albuquerque, New Mexico.
 His father was a United States Air Force sergeant and later an air traffic controller.
 Foreman attended San Antonio Junior College before transferring to the University of New Mexico, from which he graduated in 1967 with a degree in history.

 Early career

 In his early life he was active in conservative politics, campaigning for Barry Goldwater and forming the Young Americans for Freedom conservative youth chapter on his junior college campus.
-In 1968, Foreman joined the U.S. Marine Corps' Marine Officer Candidates School in Quantico, Virginia and received an undesirable discharge after 61 days.
+In 1968, Foreman joined the U.S. Marine Corps' Marine Officer Candidates School in Quantico, Virginia, and received an undesirable discharge after 61 days.
 He then worked as a teacher at a Zuni Indian reservation in New Mexico, where he also worked as a farrier.

 Activism and environmentalist work

 The Wilderness Society

-Between 1973 and 1980, he worked for The Wilderness Society as Southwest Regional Representative in New Mexico and the Director of Wilderness Affairs in Washington, DC.
+Between 1973 and 1980, he worked for The Wilderness Society as Southwest Regional Representative in New Mexico and the Director of Wilderness Affairs in Washington, D.C.